anchat1990/gitpitch/PITCHME.md

 ![master-new-commit-merge](assets/image/master-new-commit-merge.jpeg)

 Note:
-The post it gets moved
+The post it gets moved.
+You will hear the words fast forward merge for this scenario.
 ---

 ### Case 2: Both my-feature and master have new commits